-The Group provides satellite telecommunications services to customers in a very large number of countries, with a significant proportion of its revenues generated in emerging countries, knowing that i) Eutelsat generates only 6% of its revenues in France ; ii) Eutelsat generates 21% of its revenues in the Middle-East and in North Africa, 7% of its revenues in Sub-Saharan Africa and 6% of its revenues in Russia.
+The Group provides satellite telecommunications services to customers in a very large number of countries, with a significant proportion of its revenues generated in emerging countries, knowing that (i) Eutelsat generates only 6% of its revenues in France; (ii) Eutelsat generates 20% of its revenues in the Middle East and in North Africa, 8% of its revenues in Sub-Saharan Africa and 7% of its revenues in Russia.
 The Group's future growth depends also partly on its ability to gain businesses in these emerging countries.

 Consequently, the Group is exposed to geopolitical, economic or other risks inherent in the international nature of its commercial activities.
-Pricing, tax, regulatory and customs policies pertaining to the services provided by the Group, business practices in certain countries and their political or economic instability could prevent the Group from implementing its development strategy and thereby have a significant negative impact on its business, financial position and results.
-Furthermore, if the Group had to bring legal action against its customers or commercial partners located outside the European Union, it could prove difficult to assert its rights, which could have a significant negative impact on its business, financial position and results.
+Pricing, tax, regulatory and customs policies pertaining to the services provided by the Group, business practices in certain countries, their political or economic instability, or possible economic sanctions against some of these countries could prevent the Group from implementing its development strategy or to ensure the continuity of its activity and thereby have a significant negative impact on its business, financial position and results.